wold5/avater-manual/manual_en.md

 ### Reader device is not recognized or shown
-AVATeR expects the OS (or you) to have mounted any supported e-readers, making the files accessible.
+AVATeR expects the OS (or you) to have mounted any supported e-readers, making their files accessible.
 Otherwise, the program will (silently) ignore the e-reader.
 (Future versions may indicate unmounted devices.)

 Also ensure your device is supported by AVATeR.
 Newly introduced devices may use a new (USB) vendor ID, which must first be added to the program.